 Vaginal birth is a major cause of stress urinary incontinence (SUI) in women.
 33% of women at postpartum complain of SUI and a significant number continue to suffer at five years were found to be dealing with SUI.

 During vaginal delivery, the head of the infant enters the vaginal canal, stretching and tearing the hammock like supporting structures that make up the urinary continence mechanism.
-Vaginal delivery also decreases pelvic floor muscle strength and causes significant muscle damage.
+A vaginal delivery also decreases pelvic floor muscle strength and causes significant muscle damage.
 Pelvic nerve injury is also common in incontinent women after vaginal delivery.
-Weakness because of partial nerve damage of the pelvic floor sphincter muscle and pudendal nerve is a common finding in women after child birth.
+Weakness because of partial nerve damage of the pelvic floor sphincter muscle and the pudendal nerve is a common finding in women after childbirth.
 Also, damage to the supportive structures and loss of the ability to perform pelvic floor muscle contraction has been shown in postpartum women with SUI.

-Vaginal delivery doubles chances of urinary incontinence, and with increasing parity the prevalence of urinary incontinence also increases.
+Vaginal delivery doubles chances of urinary incontinence, and with increasing parity, the prevalence of urinary incontinence also increases.
 Antepartum urinary incontinence is a predictor of postpartum incontinence and routine episiotomy has not found to be protective.
-The role of other obstetric factors such as prolonged pushing, increase head circumference, high birth weight, epidural anesthesia, and oxytocin use are still being looked at as a cause of SUI.
+The role of other obstetric factors such as prolonged pushing, increased head circumference, high birth weight, epidural anesthesia, and oxytocin use is still being looked at as a cause of SUI.

-The main goals in evaluating stress incontinence is to eliminate other bladder conditions and confirming the loss of urine with stress.
-A detailed history and examination is essential to the correct diagnosis.
+The main goals in evaluating stress incontinence are to eliminate other bladder conditions and confirming the loss of urine with stress.
+A detailed history and examination are essential to the correct diagnosis.
 Also testing in the office including cystoscopy, urodynamic testing, and other modalities are used to help guide our treatment options.

 Transurethral injections, sling operations, Burch procedure, are outpatient procedures available for surgical treatment of SUI.
-In patients diagnosed with SUI the surgical success can be as high as 85%.
-In general, the recovery and down time from these operations are short and postoperative pain minimal.
+In patients diagnosed with SUI, surgical success can be as high as 85%.
+In general, the recovery and downtime from these operations are short and postoperative pain minimal.

 As a urogynecologist, Dr. Tahery is an expert in diagnosing and treating urinary incontinence and related conditions.